 17. Stop at Medicine Lake

 There were really bad wildfires when I visited Medicine Lake, so it is my mission to get back and see it when the lake is more cleared up.
-But it’s down the same road Maligne Canyon is on, so it’s a great place to stop after visiting the Canyon!
+But it’s down the same road that Maligne Canyon is on, so it’s a great place to stop after visiting the Canyon!
 Add this stunning lake to your Jasper National Park bucket list.

-18. Frontcountry camp
+18. Frontcountry Camp

 Camping in Jasper National Park is one of my favourite things to do and really allows you to be fully immersed in nature (compared to staying in a hotel).
 Frontcountry camping is the most popular type of camping – the campgrounds are maintained and monitored, usually with flush toilets and running water.
+You can park your car right at your site and are surrounded by quite a few other campers.

 Tip: If you are camping and don’t have access to electricity, but need to charge your stuff, head to a local cafe and plug in there, or I found places to plug in at the train station as well!

-19. Backcountry camp
+19. Backcountry Camp

-Find more information on popular backcountry camping itineraries in Jasper here
+Find more information on popular backcountry camping itineraries in Jasper here.

 Canada’s National Parks are filled with viewpoints on the side of the roads.
 As you drive between sites, stop at any great viewpoints you see for amazing, picturesque views!
 (Make sure to budget time for stopping at these viewpoints – cause there are a lot!).